-The National Executive and National Secretary are responsible for the other information.
-The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.
+The Committee of Management is responsible for the other information.
+The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report, but does not include the financial report and our auditor's report thereon.